tldr-pages/tldr/pages/linux/physlock.md

 `physlock -s`

-- Display message before the password prompt:
+- Display a message before the password prompt:

-`physlock -p {{"Locked!"}}`
+`physlock -p "{{Locked!}}"`

-- Fork and detach physlock, so it can be used in suspend/hibernate scripts:
+- Fork and detach physlock (useful for suspend or hibernate scripts):

 `physlock -d`